VzBoT3D/VzBoT-UserMods/panik988/NF Crazy Face - Sherpa/README.md

-From an idea started by Marco Formenton (panik988) I decided to fix same issues and alignment of this face.
+From an idea started by panik988 I decided to fix same issues and alignment of this face to mount an NF CRAZY VOLCANO by Mellow.

 NOTICE: This is still in beta, please open issues or contact me on discord to fix them.